Koulio/Tokenator/README.md

 #### Test REST API calls with curl

-This will create a new primary PAN entry.
+###### Create a primary PAN:

 The entry below may already exist in the database, so adjust the PAN or experation date as needed.
 The PAN can be optionally terminated with an 'X', in which case the Luhn checkdigit will be automatically calculated.

 ```
 $ curl -X POST -H 'Content-Type: application/json' -d '{"pan": "4046460664629X", "expr": "2201"}' http://localhost:8080/api/v1/primaries/
 ```
-Output:
+###### Primary Pan Creation Output:
 ```
 {
   "id" : 1,